Setup & Migration

 Condition Mapping

-When importing items from another system, the condition codes may not match your ListerLeo condition codes exactly.
-The condition mapping step lets you translate external condition names to your internal codes.
+When importing items from another system, the condition values in your CSV may not line up with your ListerLeo condition codes.
+The wizard inserts a Condition Mapping step between Warehouses and Lots so you can translate external condition values to your internal codes.

 How Condition Mapping Works